Who We Are

 We believe that the gospel of Jesus calls us to love, support and share what we can with our neighbours, to journey alongside and build each other up.
 Jesus did not come to condemn, but to give life to the full.
 We believe that Jesus offers true freedom to everyone, and as a team we aim to love the women as Christ loves them, wholeheartedly.

-The women we reach out to are often without hope.
+The women we reach out to are often trapped and hopeless.
 Our goal is to give them a sense of hope.
-Our desire is for them to know that there is support and services available in the community, and that there is someone who cares deeply about their welfare.
+To know that there is support available and rescue for those who are trapped.
+To know that there is someone who cares deeply about their welfare.

 We aim to be a friend to those who want support, to offer non-judgmental and confidential advice, to fight against injustice, and speak up for those who don’t have a voice.